 - Use a work in the public domain

 Fair Use for Nonfiction Authors is an open access book (licensed CC BY) available online in PDF.
-If you would prefer a print copy, you can order one ($20) from the Authors Alliance, or look for a copy coming to Newman Library soon.
+If you would prefer a print copy, you can order one ($20) from the Authors Alliance, or check out the copy in Newman Library.
 For more information, see the Authors Alliance fair use page, which in addition to the guide includes a FAQ, links to fair use resources, and fair use news.

 Through June 15, the Authors Alliance has a crowdfunding campaign for an upcoming guide, Understanding Book Publication Contracts.
 If you would like help support that guide, please consider a contribution.